stacksjs/ts-backups/docs/examples/web-app.md

 }
 ```

-This guide provides comprehensive examples for integrating ts-backups into web applications with proper error handling, scheduling, and user interfaces.
+This guide provides comprehensive examples for integrating backupx into web applications with proper error handling, scheduling, and user interfaces.